 Comparison with Nvidia Geforce 930MX & 940MX

 Finally, here are some GPUs that perform better than the Intel HD 620 Graphics.
-The Nvidia Geforce 940MX and 930MX score higher than the former and perform far better in the Intel HD 620 vs Nvidia Geforce battle.
+The Nvidia Geforce 940MX and 930MX score higher than the former and do a better job in the Intel HD 620 vs. Nvidia Geforce battle.
 So are you wondering how much difference would those 300 points make in real world performance?
 Well, on my HP AU111TX, with the Nvidia 940MX, I get 60 fps on GTA V at medium settings and around 35 fps when I switch to the Intel HD 620.
-This should clear your confusion regarding the performance difference between HD 620 & 940 MX.
+This FPS difference should remove your confusion regarding the performance difference between HD 620 & 940 MX.

 Counter Strike: Global Offensive Gameplay on Intel HD 620